AI for Good Impact Awards

 Your application should include a detailed description of your project, measured impact of your solution, supporting documentation, and any optional multimedia materials (e.g., pitch decks, demo videos).
 All applications must be submitted in English.

-There are three award categories: AI for People, AI for Planet, and AI for Prosperity, each focusing on the ethical and impactful use of AI for societal benefit.
-In each category there are two awards: a General Award and a Pro Bono Collaboration Award.
+There are three Award categories: AI for People, AI for Planet, and AI for Prosperity, each focusing on the ethical and impactful use of AI for societal benefit.

 Yes, typically, there will be one winner per category.
 The exact number may vary at the discretion of the organizers.